Retiring to Spain from the UK is still possible after Brexit, but it requires careful planning around visas, finances and healthcare.

 Accessing your UK pension

-You can still receive your UK state pension while living in Spain, and there are two main choices to consider.
+You can still receive your UK State Pension while living in Spain, and there are two main choices to consider.

 You can leave your pension in the UK and transfer money to Spain as needed, for example through regular monthly or quarterly payments.